Philzen/WebView-MultiTouch-Polyfill/README.md

-# webview-multitouch-polyfill
+# WebView MultiTouch Polyfill

-### Re-enabling multitouch functionality HTML 5 apps on many pre-Android 3 phones
+### ... joyfully re-enabling multitouch functionality for HTML 5 apps on many pre-Android 3 devices

 This piece of code is for you, if
 * you want to develop an HTML5 app